 This didn’t need to happen.
 With the right tools, they could have avoided such a fate.

-Implemented correctly, BYOD is a very effective tool to boost your productivity and sales.
+Implemented correctly, BYOD is a very powerful tool to boost your productivity and sales.
 And with Microsoft Intune, you don’t need to worry about manually securing your apps and data.

 Bring-your-own-device (BYOD) policies are a cost-effective way to drive business growth.
 In fact, on average, these policies save individual...Read more